-Based on the 30.000+ people joining our waitlist, it is clear that many people want to think and work more visually but the existing solutions do not help them get a bird-eye overview of their ideas or projects.
+Based on the 55.000+ people joining our waitlist, and 5.000+ paying customers, it is clear that many people want to think and work more visually, but the existing solutions do not help them get a bird-eye overview of their ideas or projects.

-People spend less time doing creative work, projects delivery times get extended and 90% of the raw ideas become meaningless in information silos without context.
+People spend less time doing creative work, project delivery times get extended, and 90% of the raw ideas become meaningless in information silos without context.

 This is a complete productivity killer for some people.

-If you are a visual thinker, there are now two new visual knowledge management apps that can come to your rescue: Scrintal vs Heptabase.
+If you are a visual thinker, there are now two new visual knowledge management apps that can come to your rescue: Scrintal and Heptabase.

-Even though two products look similar from outside, they offer quite different user experiences when you start working on them.
+Even though the two products look similar from the outside, they offer quite different user experiences when you start working on them.

-I wanted to highlight some of the main differences between Heptabase vs Scrintal to help you in your decision-making process.
+I wanted to highlight some of the main differences between Heptabase and Scrintal to help you in your decision-making process.